 This document outlines important arrangements for the start of the year, including information about the Introductory Meeting.
-All Part III students are issued with a copy prior to the start of the Michaelmas term, and it is also posted alongside the Handbook on the Faculty website, under Part III Lectures and Examples Classes.
+All Part III students are issued with a copy prior to the start of the Michaelmas term, and it is also posted under Part III Lectures and Examples Classes.